PMCC Logo

 Community Post Office (CPO)

 CPO does not stand for Contract Post Office!
+It is short for Community Post Office.
 A CPO is a form / subset of CPU, generally in a rural area, which has replaced a closed independent post office.
 CPOs represent the only postal retail operations in their communities.
 The term CPO replaced those of Rural Station and Rural Branch in the 1970s.

 → All CPOs are CPUs; not all CPUs are CPOs.